VisionPoint Eye Center offers Laser Cataract Surgery for our cataract patients

 Cataract surgery is elective surgery and that is good news for patients.
 There is no need to wait until your vision is very poor.
 We advise our patients to consider cataract surgery when the cataract begins to affect their lifestyles; close vision, driving, sports, reading or otherwise.
 The cataract will typically not damage your eye while it is growing, so there is also no need to rush into surgery.
 You can decide when the time is right for you!

-Our doctors will perform the procedure in the Eastland Medical Plaza, the outpatient surgery center at St. Joseph Medical Center in Bloomington.
+Our doctors will perform your procedure in the Eastland Medical Plaza, the outpatient surgery center at St. Joseph Medical Center in Bloomington.
 You will arrive about an hour before your actual surgery.
 You will be given a mild sedative to help you relax.
 The area around your eye will be cleansed and a sterile drape will be applied around your eye.
 The surgery only takes a few minutes but plan to spend 2-3 hours at the center for the pre-operation procedures and recovery.

 Our surgeons use a powerful anesthetic eye drop to completely numb the eye.
 There is no need for shots or injections.
 Using only a topical anesthetic avoids the risks and pain associated with needle injections and provides a much quicker return of vision.
 A small instrument will be placed between your eyelids to keep you from blinking.
 In Laser Cataract Surgery, the laser is used to make the opening in the eye, an opening in the lens itself and to treat the lens.
 If needed, an ultrasonic instrument will then gently break the cataract into microscopic particles which are then suctioned away.